OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 This mesmerising resort in Rub Al Khali – the world’s largest sand desert – was designed to reflect traditional Bedouin forts of yesteryear.
-Located on the outskirts of Abu Dhabi, a two-hour drive from the city centre, the 10-year-old property has 140 rooms, 14 suites and 52 pool villas, all of them full of Arabesque luxury, from the Egyptian cotton linens to the marble decor and bespoke art.
-Each room provides guests with desert views and has a deep soaking bath, rain shower and even a pillow menu.
-The pool is divine, and there’s a kids’ club and a desert-facing spa, too.
-When you’re not soaking up the rays or climbing the dunes, there are plenty of activities to try, as well as standout dining options to enjoy like the Bedouin camp-style restaurant.
-The breakfast spread is expansive and of excellent quality, too.
+A two-hour drive from Abu Dhabi city centre, the 12-year-old property has 140 rooms, 14 suites and 52 pool villas, full of Arabesque luxury, from Egyptian cotton linens to the marble decor and bespoke art.
+Each room provides you with desert views alongside a deep soaking bath, rain shower and a pillow menu.
+After soaking up the rays by the pool, head to the Bedouin camp-style restaurant, Al Falaj, for Arabian mezze and slow-cooked lamb.

-This beachfront property from Turkish-grown hospitality brand Rixos Hotels is in good company on Saadiyat Island, an exclusive coastal strip located 20 minutes from the central business district and just down the road from the Louvre Abu Dhabi.
-Built to resemble an Ottoman Palace, this relatively new 378-room resort – the only all-inclusive hotel in the emirate – exudes opulence.
-The dazzling suede interiors in emerald greens, royal blues and turquoise tones elevate the palatial style of this rich space, as do the chandeliers that glisten overhead.
-There are eight international restaurants on-site, as well as a dedicated shisha lounge, an expansive private beach, a luxurious Turkish-inspired day spa with traditional hammam and ice cave and a kids’ Aqua Park with a wave pool.
+This beachfront property from Turkish brand Rixos Hotels is in good company on Saadiyat Island, an exclusive coastal strip located 20 minutes from the central business district and just down the road from the Louvre Abu Dhabi.
+Built to resemble an Ottoman Palace, this 378-room resort – the only all-inclusive hotel in the UAE – exudes opulence.
+Dazzling suede interiors in emerald greens and the glittering chandeliers elevate the palatial style of this rich space.
+There are seven international restaurants onsite, as well as a dedicated shisha lounge, an expansive private beach, a luxurious Turkish-inspired day spa with traditional hammam and ice cave, plus a kids’ Aqua Park with a wave pool.

-Gloriously stylish and one of just two hotels in the twinkling Al Bateen marina district of the city – within walking distance of the Sheikh Zayed Heritage Centre and a range of cafés and restaurants – this Ian Schrager-designed hotel brings a unique boutique style to the emirate.
-A red carpet leads you into a lobby that’s more akin to a luxurious living room than an entryway: a warm and cosy welcome in a glowing peach-toned space, drawn together by a spellbinding kinetic art installation.
-The three-storey standalone Annex complex is a unique entertainment space, and the trio of restaurants – Market at Edition, the Oak Room and Alba Terrace – come under the direction of British celebrity chef Tom Aikens, his first culinary foray in the emirate.
-The Abu Dhabi Edition is ideal for couples, although families are also catered for.
+Gloriously stylish, this Ian Schrager-designed hotel brings a unique boutique style to Abu Dhabi.
+The Edition is one of just two hotels in the twinkling Al Bateen marina district of the city – within walking distance of the Sheikh Zayed Heritage Centre and a range of cafes and restaurants.
+A red carpet leads you into a lobby that’s more akin to a luxurious living room than an entryway.
+The three-storey standalone Annex complex is a unique entertainment space, and the trio of restaurants – Market at Edition, Oak Room and Alba Terrace – come under the direction of British celebrity chef Tom Aikens, his first culinary foray in the UAE.